 Annual tuition fee: £13,000

 Non-EU students in receipt of US Federal Loans: £1,000

 Fees cover the cost of all tuition and access to the University’s IT infrastructure and library learning resources.
 Fees are presented for the first year of study.

 You will need to budget additional funds for accommodation and living expenses, travel, and any additional trips, visits that you choose to participate in outside of the tuition offered as part of the programme.

-The library hold a limited number of copies of core text books and where possible in e-format.
-You will be encouraged to purchase your own text books and will need to budget approximately £80-£100 per year, depending on your programme of study.
+The library holds copies of core programme text books and where possible in e-format.
+You will be encouraged to purchase your own books and will need to budget approximately £80-£100 per year for this.

 Fees are payable in the following instalments:

-The DPsych Counselling Psychology programme is validated by the Open University.
+The DPsych Counselling Psychology programme is validated by The Open University.
 For more information, please read the Regulations for validated awards of the Open University and the Student's Guide for OU Validated Programmes.

 In accordance with the British Psychological Society’s (BPS) and Health and Care Professions Council’s (HCPC) standards and criteria for entry, applicants to the DPsych Counselling Psychology programme at Regent’s must meet the following criteria, which will be assessed during and after the application and interview process:

 We require proof of English Proficiency.
 For example, we ask for: A completed Undergraduate degree studied in English from a majority English speaking country.
 IELTS: 7.0 overall, with a minimum of 7.0 in each individual component.